 Average Performance on Retakes

 Many students improve the second time taking the GMAT, with an average increase of 33 points (smaller gains for each successive sitting).
 The first time, many students are somewhat stressed and intimidated by the unfamiliar testing environment.
 The second time, this discomfort tends to be much less.
 Furthermore, most students undertake targeted studying in between test administrations that helps improve their GMAT skills.
-Finally, repeat test takers are far more likely to have run out of time on at least one section during their first exam, and these students usually finish on time during repeat testings.
+Finally, repeat test takers are more likely to have run out of time on at least one section during their first exam, and these students usually finish on time during retakes.